-A student may, with the consent of his instructor and the Dean^{}, drop a course by filling out the prescribed UP Form 26-A before three fourths (3/4) of the hours prescribed for the semester/trimester/quarter term have elapsed, and not later.
-Any student who drops a course without the approval of the Dean shall have his registration privileges curtailed or entirely withdrawn.
-If a course is dropped after the middle of the term, the faculty member concerned shall indicate the date and the class standing of the student at the time of dropping as either "PASSING" or "FAILING," solely for administrative guidance.
+A student may, with the consent of the instructor and the College Secretary, drop a course by filling out the prescribed form before 3/4 of the hours prescribed for the semester/trimester/ quarter term have elapsed, and not later.

+If a course is dropped after the middle of the term, the faculty member concerned shall indicate the date and the class standing of the student at the time of dropping as either Passing or Failing solely for administrative guidance.

+Any student who drops a course without the approval of the Dean shall have his/her registration privileges curtailed or entirely withdrawn.